ruchitha007/WA/Project/08/README.md

 Videos whose length is close to the maximum allowed will likely be too large for our submission process so we need you to provide us a link in the `submission.txt` file.
 Uploading the video to a video sharing website such as [YouTube](https://www.youtube.com/) or [Vimeo](https://vimeo.com/) is an easy way of getting such a link.
 As part of the grading process, we were planning on sharing on the class discussion forum some of our favorite videos.
 Please indicate in the `submission.txt` file if we have your permission to share your video.

-## Style Points (5 points)
+## Style

-These points will be awarded if your problem solutions have proper MVC decomposition, follow the MEAN stack conventions, and are **ESLint warning-free JavaScript.
+These requirements will be met if your problem solutions have proper MVC decomposition, follow the MEAN stack conventions, and are **ESLint warning-free JavaScript.
 You will want to run `npm run lint` before submission.** In addition, your code and templates must be clean and readable, and your web pages must be at least "reasonably nice" in appearance and convenience.

 Note: When installing dependencies that are not from npm (e.g., from bower), please modify the package.json file so that the script command `npm run lint` also excludes the folder(s) containing your dependencies.
 That way, the ESLint command will only check your own JS files and will skip over any JS files corresponding to libraries/dependencies that you use (which may not pass the linter).